5 from 36 votes

 Instructions

-• Cut tofu lengthwise into 1/2" thick pieces.
+• Drain the tofu from the package and pat dry with a paper towel.
+Cut the tofu lengthwise into 1/2" thick pieces.

-• In a bowl, mix soy sauce, water, gochugaru, sugar, sesame oil, sesame seed, garlic, and scallions.
+• In a small bowl, mix soy sauce, water, gochugaru, sugar, sesame oil, sesame seed, garlic, and scallions to form the sauce.

 • In a medium pan, heat 2 tbsp of neutral oil over medium high heat.
-Pan fry tofu 2 minutes per side until golden brown on each side.
+Pan fry the tofu pieces for 2-3 minutes until golden brown, flip and continue cooking for 2-3 minutes until the other side is golden brown.

 Notes

 This recipe calls for firm tofu – firm tofu is ideal for braising, as it won’t fall apart while cooking.
 Cut your tofu evenly into 1/2″ to 1″ thick rectangles and pat dry with a paper towel to remove any excess moisture.
-I prefer my pieces a little on the thicker side so I can get more color on them when searing them in the pan!
+I prefer my pieces a little on the thicker side but this is up to you.

 Nutrition